BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 ### Faster FPGA development with AIWC and the Predictive Model

 Finally, complicated OpenCL codes can take many hours -- if not days -- to compile for FPGA devices.
-This makes the trial-and-error approach commonly taken when optimizing a code for a device untenable.
+This makes the trial-and-error approach commonly taken when optimizing code for a device untenable.
 Given the accuracy of the predictive model, there is a use-case for AIWC to augment this workflow.
 Speculative optimization changes could be made to an OpenCL code, the AIWC metric regenerated and predictive model queried, if the predicted device execution result is better it could indicate a suitable optimization.
 This would potentially take seconds instead of the long compile times when evaluating FPGA performance.